Libensemble/libensemble/docs/platforms/platforms_index.rst

         (New) Multi-System: libEnsemble + BalsamExecutor

-Submission scripts for running on launch/MOM nodes and for using Balsam, can be be found in the :doc:`examples<example_scripts>`.
+Submission scripts for running on launch/MOM nodes and for using Balsam, can be found in the :doc:`examples<example_scripts>`.

 Mapping Tasks to Resources